James5979/literate-devops-site/content/portfolio/kubernetes/nodeaffinity.md

           - key: compute
             operator: In
             values:
-            - large
             - medium
-          - key: compute
-            operator: NotIn
-            values:
             - small
           - key: gpu
             operator: Exists
+          - key: gpu
+            operator: NotIn
+            values:
+            - amd
           - key: quantum
             operator: DoesNotExist
 ```

-**CKA Exam Tip**: node affinity requires that you reference the [kubernetes.io](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) documentation, since no imperative command exists.
+**CKA Exam Tip**: node affinity requires that you reference the [kubernetes.io](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) documentation, since no imperative command exists.
 You can always use the `kubectl explain` command to infer what fields you should use.

 **Tip**: use a combination of taints and tolerations with node affinity to ensure that specific workloads can only be scheduled on certain nodes.